Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 The starter activates the situation.

-All three should support the same direction.
+All three must support the same direction.

-Before writing anything else, I define:
+Before I write anything else, I define:

 - who the character is
 - which version is being used
 - when the story takes place
 - what situation already exists

-The opening grows from that foundation.
+The opening is built from that base.

 ---

-# 1. The Introduction And Starter Are Part Of The Character
+# 2. The Introduction and the Starter Are Part of the Character

-Many creators treat the introduction and starter as marketing.
+Many creators treat the introduction and the starter as marketing.

 I do not.

-For canon characters, especially internet-connected characters, the opening often becomes part of the model's understanding of the character.
+For canon characters, especially internet-connected ones, the opening often becomes part of the model’s understanding of the character.

-The opening is not merely read by the player.
+The opening is not only read by the player.

 It is often absorbed by the model.

-A strong script can be weakened by a poor starter.
+A strong script can be weakened by a bad starter.

-A starter can activate the exact fallback patterns the script was designed to prevent.
+A starter can activate exactly the fallback patterns the script was designed to prevent.

 The opening should support the character architecture.